Pit Viper Polarized Review

 The Originals' frame doesn't offer the ability to swap lenses, but when you can get a brand new pair for roughly the same price as replacement lenses from most other performance eyewear companies that isn't a huge concern.
 Coupled with the durability of Pit Viper's lenses, we found this to be a non-issue.

-For an $89 pair of sunglasses, the Originals performed above our expectations in the field.
+For a mid-priced pair of sunglasses, the Originals performed above our expectations in the field.
 We quickly came to understand why they're so popular when we discovered that they stand up admirably to models that cost more than twice as much.
 Once you get the fit dialed in for your face, they stick like glue where they're supposed to be.
 It was rare for us to have to reach up and adjust their position during testing.
 When death-gripping down rough singletrack or bouncing along on a trail run, you don't have to worry about these things falling off or moving around too much.
 If you want even more security, Pit Viper includes an extra set of earpieces that fully wrap around the ears.

 The open-frame design and airy fit also provide good protection from lens fogging and a sweat.
 We don't remember any instances of the lens fogging up while riding.
 Granted, we mostly tested our Originals in dry summer conditions where fogging isn't as big of an issue, but we're confident that they provide enough airflow to protect from fogging even in adverse conditions.
 We also loved the way that these glasses channel sweat.
 The frame features an upper crossbar that runs across your brow to keep the lens away from your face.
 This allows sweat to harmlessly drip down your nose rather than through your field of vision.